 Follow-up surveys mean chemical and biological surveys both during and after acute pollution.
-It should be possible to utilise the results of such surveys both during the combat phase with regard to evaluation of relevant measures for optimal combating of the pollution, and in the restoration phase with regard to identification of resources that have been harmed.
+It should be possible to utilise the results of such surveys both during the combat phase with regard to evaluation of relevant measures for optimal combating of the pollution, and in the restoration phase with regard to identification of environmental values that have been harmed.
 Such surveys may require special instrumentation and technical measuring equipment, particularly in the event of underwater discharges for surveys in the water column.

-The Norwegian Environment Agency's Guidelines for environmental surveys following acute pollution (TA-2995 2012) provide a framework for the contents of such surveys.
+The Norwegian Environment Agency's Guidelines for environmental surveys in marine environment following acute oil pollution (TA-2995/2012) (in Norwegian only) provide a framework for the contents of such surveys.